What is hernia?

 Most of the hernias occur in the groin region (the area between the abdomen and the upper thigh on either side of the body), excluding the hiatal hernia, which occurs above the stomach.

-Though the scope of the blog is Hiatal hernia and its treatment, we should first know about types of hernia, its causes, and its prevention.
+Though the scope of the blog is Hiatal hernia and its treatment, we should first know about the types of hernia, its causes, and its prevention.

 Best Laparoscopic Hiatal Hernia Repair at ELCE Hospitals